William Edmund Barrett

-William Edmund Barrett (November 16, 1900, New York, New York – September 14, 1986, Denver, Colorado) was an American writer, best known for the 1962 novella The Lilies of the Field.
+William Edmund Barrett, commonly known as William E. Barrett, was an American writer, best known for the 1962 novella The Lilies of the Field which was made into an award-winning film.

 Life

-Barrett was born in New York City November 16, 1900, to John Joseph and Eleanor Margaret (Flannery) Barrett.
+Barrett was born in New York City to John Joseph and Eleanor Margaret (Flannery) Barrett.
 His family was Roman Catholic.
 In 1916, he and his family moved to Denver, Colorado.
-He returned east to attend Manhattan College, from which he was graduated in 1922.
+He returned east to attend Manhattan College, from which he graduated in 1922.
+He majored in politics.

 Barrett spent most of his life in Denver.
-From 1923 to 1929 he worked as the Rocky Mountain advertising manager for Westinghouse.
+From 1923–29 he worked as the Rocky Mountain advertising manager for Westinghouse.
 He married Christine M. Rollman on February 15, 1925.

 Deeply interested in aviation, he was a civilian lecturer for the United States Air Force, and worked as an aeronautics consultant with the Denver Public Library from 1941 on.
 He received a citation from Regis College in 1956.

 Writing

 In a writing career that spanned over 50 years, Barrett's works include short stories, biographies, novels, reviews and non-fiction.
 In 1929, he began writing freelance for pulp magazines.
 His first novel, Woman on Horseback was published in 1938.
 In 1964, he wrote Shepherd of Mankind, a biography of Pope Paul VI.

 He was a member of PEN and the Authors League of America.
 In 1961, he received an Honorary Doctor of Literature degree from Creighton University.
-He was a member of the National Press Club of Washington, D.C., and the Colorado Authors League, serving as its president from 1943 to 1944.
+He was a member of the National Press Club of Washington, D.C., and the Colorado Authors League, serving as its president from 1943–44.

 Three of his novels were made into films: